mmaari/webscrape_DDUGJY/README.md

 # webscrape_DDUGJY
 Python script for the download of data on the electrification status of each Indian village under the DDUGJY.
+With help from [Enrico Bergamini](https://github.com/ebergam).

 Script wrote for the download of the data used in my master thesis "Does rural electrification affect primary school enrolment?
 Evidence from India" in 2020.